jeremyzilar/mada/_pages/about.md

   caption="“Economic factors such as housing and spaces for study hinder the prosperity of young artists.
 MADA can address these problems by offering affordable workspaces and fostering a creative community.”
 Photo by [Dylan Tenorio](https://www.instagram.com/Dylan_Tenorio)"
 %}

-### Our goal is to break ground on Phase 1 in Q1 2026, allowing move-in for 6 MADA partners to provide photography, design, and cultural activities, film and media programming, a community darkroom and printmaking studio, a youth-run café, and a children's makerspace!
+### Our goal is to break ground on Phase 1 in Q1 2026, allowing move-in for six MADA partners to provide photography, design, and cultural activities, film and media programming, a community darkroom and printmaking studio, a youth-run café, and a children’s makerspace!

 We will need City Council approval this summer on the long term ground lease - please show up to support this once-in-a-generation project!